svkalvakolanu/simon/README.md

 # Credits
 Shout out General Assembly for teaching me this stuff.

-Shout out Joe, Ali, Carlos, Kenny and Nathan for helping
+Shout out Joe, Ali, Carlos, Kenny and Nathan for helping.

 -- A SVK Snip